 Internationalisation is important for Dutch higher education

 The Netherlands fares well because of its international economy.
 The international students who are studying today are the CEO’s, researchers and diplomats of the future.
 The network that they build is vitally important to the Dutch economy and society.
 Moreover, international students contribute to the international character of their program as well as creating a more ambitious environment.
 If international students choose to leave the Netherlands after they complete their studies, their network leads to new connections with universities and companies worldwide.
-The Dutch action plan ‘Make it in the Netherlands’ and the joint Internationalisation Vision by the Vereniging Hogescholen (Netherlands Association of
+The Dutch action plan ‘Make it in the Netherlands’ and the joint Internationalisation Agenda by the Vereniging Hogescholen (Netherlands Association of

 Universities of Applied Sciences) and the VSNU (Association of Universities in the Netherlands) aim for the increase of the number of international students who reside and work in the Netherlands after they graduate.

 International students contribute to a more ambitious environment in their programme.
 They tend to graduate more often within the set time for the degree than Dutch students do.
 More than half of the international international students obtain their bachelor degree within three years, as opposed to close to a third of Dutch students.
 This goes for the students who started their degree in 2011.
 The students from this cohort who took the set time (three years) plus two years graduated recently, in 2016.